heyimdima/Embedded-2D-Platform-Game/README.md

-# SWE-450-Milestones
+# SWE-450-Milestones by Dima Bondar

-# Switch branches for different milestones.
+## Switch branches for different milestones.